ambrosiae/red-aloha/README.md

 Stretch Goals:

-Responsive cart product counter, fixed nav bar for tablet and desktop versions, smooth scrolling link to top of page for all media screens.
+Responsive cart product counter, fixed solid nav bar for tablet and desktop versions, smooth scrolling link with background to top of page for all media screens.

 Challenges: